digexp/MACM-SDK-hybrid-adapter/README.md

 ### Configuration

 To work with your MACM instance, you must use the worklight.properties file to specify the configuration parameters (Credentials and MACM Server URL) needed to access to the MACM application server.
 This file is in the server/conf folder in your MFP project.
-To configure the URL of a service MACM, you need to create a properties named **ibm.macm.serverurl**.
+To configure the URL of a service MACM, you need to create a properties named **ibm.macm.serverurl**.
 This property should contains the MACM instance URL (Example: https://mymacm.myserver:100039).
-You also need to specify credentials throughout two new (custom) properties, **ibm.macm.username** and **ibm.macm.password**.
+You also need to specify credentials throughout two new (custom) properties, **ibm.macm.username** and **ibm.macm.password**.

 ```
 ###############################################################